kevinbthomson/slc-tattoo-expo/src/news/2024-09-12-latest-news.md

 ---
 title: LATEST NEWS
-description: SLC TATTOO EXPO RETURNS MARCH 7-9, 2025
+description: SLC TATTOO EXPO RETURNS MARCH 6-8, 2026
-date: 2024-09-12T18:58:36.013Z
+date: 2025-08-12T20:25:25.954Z
 ---
-The Salt Lake City Tattoo Expo returns March 7, 8, 9, 2025 at the Salt Palace Convention Center Hall 5.
+The Salt Lake City Tattoo Expo returns March 6, 7, 8, 2025 at the Salt Palace Convention Center Hall 5.\

-Online ticket sales are live!
-Website updates and 2025 attending Artists will be available soon.
+Updates, Online ticketing and 2026 attending Artists will be available in the coming weeks.

-See you in 2025!
+See you in 2026!